 - The digestive system and the skin are built to be nonsterile.
 (That is why they have a higher rate of cell regeneration), there are always pathogens in our bodies.

-- If the digestive system maintains the right balance between good bacteria and pathogens, the immune system responds effectively.
+- The immune system responds effectively if the digestive system maintains the right balance between good bacteria and pathogens.

-- When the balance of the gut flora is disturbed, the immune system is very strained and may reach a state of chronic inflammatory diseases.
+- When the gut flora balance is disturbed, the immune system is very strained and may reach a state of chronic inflammatory diseases.

 - Routine Metabolic waste.

 - Toxins are derived from living and dying pathogens inside our bodies.

 Toxins that exist in our food, drink, air, and environment, such as:

 - Processed and industrialized food.
 Hydrogenated Trans-Fats.
 Artificial beverages, including diet drinks.